Municipal Services Relocation

 • Are you considering the possibility of a staff- only elevator to ensure staff safety?

-I asked 15 days ago
+I asked about 1 month ago

 The elevators in 199 Larch are currently being replaced.
 The new elevators will have enhanced levels of security with cameras and RFID card readers.
 Access levels to various floors will be restricted.
 The operation of the elevators will be reviewed for security with design.
 Security within the facility is and will remain a top priority.